jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 <NestedExample />
 ```

 As you can see, this example is a bit more involved than the other examples.
-This is due to handling state for switching between two different experiences inside of the same dropdown:  A custom Picklist and a DatePicker.
-Each experience is wrapped in a `<DropDownPanel />` and both panels are wrapped in a `<NestedDropDown />` instead of a `<DropDown />`.
+This is due to **handling state for switching between two different experiences inside of the same dropdown: A custom Picklist and a DatePicker.**  Each experience is wrapped in a `<DropDownPanel />` and both panels are wrapped in a `<NestedDropDown />` instead of a `<DropDown />`.
 Each panel gets a `panelId`, the currently active panel's ID gets passed to the nested dropdown, and the implementing class keeps track of the currently active panel in state.

-Also note that the datepicker panel has a `<DropDownHeader />` as well.
-While this isn't strictly necessary, it's very useful to tell the user where they are in the work flow while providing an easy mechanism to go back a step.
+**Also note that the datepicker panel has a `<DropDownHeader />` as well.**  While this isn't strictly necessary, it's very useful to tell the user where they are in the work flow while providing an easy mechanism to go back a step.
 The header's back button becomes visible when you pass in an `onBackButtonClick` callback to the header component.
 In this case, the active panel is just switched back to the picklist panel.

-Just like the dropdown, the nested dropdown is also optimized for the picklist use case.
+Just like the dropdown, **the nested dropdown is also optimized for the picklist use case**.
 This means some behavior will have to be either overridden or conditionally disabled through props and API calls.

-Since some items in the Picklist will result in the active panel switching, pass in `closeOnSelect={false}` to prevent the dropdown from closing when the user selects "Custom Date", then manually call the `DropDownToggled.closeDropDown` API inside of the `onSelect` callback when appropriate.
+**Since some items in the Picklist will result in the active panel switching**, pass in `closeOnSelect={false}` to prevent the dropdown from closing when the user selects "Custom Date", then manually call the `DropDownToggled.closeDropDown` API inside of the `onSelect` callback when appropriate.

-When the picklist is shown, default behavior like closing the dropdown when the user hits the tab key and restricting the dimensions of the dropdown so that its contents scroll instead of dropping off the screen are desirable.
-However, these experiences are actually quite detrimental when displaying a datepicker.
-That's why these behaviors are turned off when the datepicker panel is visible.
+When the picklist is shown, default behavior like closing the dropdown when the user hits the tab key, or restricting the dimensions of the dropdown so that its contents scroll instead of dropping off the screen are desirable.
+However, these experiences are actually quite detrimental when displaying a datepicker. **That's why these behaviors are turned off by default when the datepicker panel is visible.**

-Lastly, when the datepicker panel becomes active, we need to ensure that the datepicker has focus so that keyboard users can actually select a date.
+Lastly, when the **datepicker panel becomes active, we need to ensure that the datepicker has focus** so that keyboard users can actually select a date.
 Since it's not possible set focus onto the DOM node until it's visible, the `focusDatePicker` method is passed to the `NestedDropDown.onPanelChange` callback.
 It will fire after the panel has already switched, so the components and DOM nodes will actually be rendered and visible at this point.